-This is the story of usability testing that resulted in a complete restructuring of a website to match the way its audiences (fintechs, government agencies, consultants, and financial services firms) expected to find content.
+This is the story of usability testing for a subsidiary of World Bank that resulted in a complete restructuring of a website to match the way its audiences (fintechs, government agencies, consultants, and financial services firms) expected to find content.

 Our client, an international NGO, needed a new website to publish research data in a format that could be easily consumed.
 The research data that would populate the site was collected in six countries.
 It included raw data sets, charts, and data visualizations for each country.
 The team overseeing the research designed the website.